 Frequently Asked Questions

-What containers for specimen transport must be?
+What type of containers are required for specimen transport?

 What packaging considerations should be taken for specimens sent to a lab by courier?

-What container is used for blood specimen?
+What container is used for blood specimens?

 What is the purpose of using anticoagulants in blood collection tubes?